 In terms of you tasting his cum, there is a larger risk of transmitting a sexually transmitted infection (STI).
 HIV can be transferred through unprotected oral sex on a man, and there have recently been a few documented cases in this country.
-Of course, this is only if your partner is HIV positive (if you haven't been tested, you can head to health center together, students at Columbia can visit Primary Care or GHAP for HIV testing).
+Of course, this is only if your partner is HIV positive (if you haven't been tested, you can head to health center together, Columbia students can visit GHAP for HIV testing).
 Again, herpes can be transmitted from his penis to your mouth, if he is infected with the herpes virus around his genitals.
 Unfortunately, herpes is one of those diseases that can be transmitted even when your partner doesn't have symptoms, so it's not a bad idea to use a condom for oral sex.
-A few types of unlubricated condoms are available at Health Services at Columbia, including some specifically made for oral sex.
+A few types of unlubricated condoms are available from multiple locations at Columbia, including some specifically made for oral sex.

 No need to be scared away from sex.
 Strong communication with your partner, both being tested, and integrating condoms into your sex life in the beginning can alleviate many problems of trust and/or disease later on.
 Enjoy your exploring!